Costs agencies can recover

 This file helps with reporting and dispute management.
 The transactions will be provided at a summarised level to applicants on a monthly invoice.

-Please send your invoice and the corresponding spreadsheet to costrecovery@fasttrack.govt.nz
+Please send your invoice and the corresponding spreadsheet to costrecovery@fasttrack.govt.nz (this email address should not be used for any other purpose).

 Paying invoices

 The Fast-track team will make payments to you on a quarterly basis.
 Each payment will include costs that were invoiced 90 days before and are not in dispute.
+Please update your invoice payment terms for Fast-track invoices to reflect that invoices are paid quarterly.
+Please send statements and payment reminders to finance@epa.govt.nz.

 We will let you know if an applicant disputes a transaction or their full invoice, and payment for these charges will be put on hold.
 We may require further information from you to assess the dispute.

-We will advise you when a decision has been reached on an application or it has been withdrawn.
-You will have two months to submit any final costs.
-Late submissions could limit our ability to recover any further costs on behalf of your agency.
+We will advise you when a panel decision has been reached to approve or decline an application.
+In these cases, you will have two months to submit any final costs.

 Post-decision support costs are not recoverable from the application fee – you will need to invoice the applicant directly for these.